- 1 Anchor Winch vs. Anchor Windlass

 Anchor Winch Details to Look For

-In picking out a winch for your boat, there are a few different specs and features that you need to look out for.
-So, to better help you out, I am going to share with you exactly what I looked at when buying my pontoon anchor winch.
+In picking out a winch for your boat, you need to look out for a few different specs and features.
+So, to better help you out, I will share with you exactly what I looked at when buying my pontoon anchor winch.

 Anchor Winch Weight Capacity